Frequently Asked Questions

 Who was Pheidippides?

 The 20th century version of the Pheidippides story tells of an Athenian messenger (from Athens, in modern day Greece) who ran from Marathon to Athens and died after delivering his message that the Athenians had defeated the Persians in battle.
 In the oldest version of the story, written by a contemporary Greek historian, Pheidippides ran from Athens to Sparta immediately before the battle but did not die.
 This Greek historian didn't write about any messenger running from Marathon.
 In a much later version of the story, written 500 years later by a Roman, is the first written account of Pheidippides running over the mountains from Marathon to Athens.
 Another Roman embellished this story with Pheidippides dying after delivering his message.
 The story of Pheidippides and Marathon was widely known as myth before marathons became popular in Australia.
-Melbourne's Argus newspaper (March 20, 1908) wrote that there was historical evidence of Pheidippides running about 150 miles to Sparta however there was evidence of Pheidippides running from Marathon.
+Melbourne's Argus newspaper (March 20, 1908) wrote that there was historical evidence of Pheidippides running about 150 miles to Sparta however there was no evidence of Pheidippides running from Marathon.
+The article speculated that this was perhaps taken from a Victorian-era poem.
 The modern Spartathlon race traces the 246 km (153 miles) route Pheidippides is supposed to have run from Athens to Sparta.
 The route from Marathon to Athens is 34 km (21 miles) over the mountains and 40 km (25 miles) along the coast.

 How far is a marathon?